AlexanderZaytsev/active_model_pusher/README.md

 end
 ```

 The `events` method is a whitelist of events.
-If you try to push with a non-whitelisted event, an exception will be raised:
+If you try to push a non-whitelisted event, an exception will be raised:
 ```ruby
 def publish
   @post = Post.find(1).publish!